TaiPhamD/WindowsShutDownWS/README.md

 ```C:\Program Files (x86)\WindowsShutdownWS\``` .
 The installer will also create a windows service called
 ```ShutdownWS``` .

+# Windows Installer
 1. configure your ```C:\Program Files (x86)\WindowsShutdownWS\config.txt``` to change your password and web port.
 Restart ShutdownWS windows service for it to take affect.

 1. must configure windows firewall to allow ```C:\Program Files (x86)\WindowsShutdownWS\shutdown_service.exe``` to listen on the port

 1. Must configure your router to forward the port to your computer

+# Testing

+Send http request to YOURIP:YOURPORT with basic auth header username:password  (Only password is checked) and your computer should shutodwn